amgarton47/CS62data-structures/SearchEngine_Assignment/project/README.md

 > f: 2
 > g: 2

-Notice that now, if we did a search for the word 'd', we can very quickly go to the entry for 'd', get the postings list, which gives us the documents that 'd' occurs in (in this case 0 and 2).
+Notice that now, if we did a search for the word 'd', we can very quickly go to the entry for 'd', get the postings list, which gives us the documents that 'd' occurs in (in this case 0, 1, and 2).

 ### Executing queries

 Most real search engines allow you to enter more than just one work and would then return the documents that contain *all* of those words.
 For example, take the query "a d".
-What we'd like to return documents 0 and 1, since both those documents have both words.
+What we'd like to return is documents 0 and 1, since both those documents contain both words 'a' and 'd'.
 We can calculate this from the inverted index by first getting the postings list for 'a'.
 Next, we get the postings list for 'd' and AND it with the postings list for 'a'.
 To AND two postings lists, we iterate through the lists and generate a new postings list that has *only those documents that occur in both lists*.
 In this case, documents 0 and 1.

 This can be generalized to handle multiple words easily.
 For example, take the query "a b c d".
 We start by first ANDing the postings lists for 'a' and 'b' together.
 This will give us the postings list 0, 1.
 We then can take this postings list and AND it with the postings list for 'c', which would give us just 0.
 We can continue to merge the current postings list with the postings list for the next word in the query.
 In this case, it would be 'd', which would still give us just the document 0 and we're done.